Rangi42/polishedcrystal/FAQ.md

 * [TM+HM+tutor list](data/moves/tmhm_moves.asm)
 * [Wild Pokémon](data/wild/)
 * [Hidden Grottoes](data/events/hidden_grottoes/grottoes.asm)

+### My Pokémon is a different color, is it shiny?

+There's only a 1 in 4,096 chance to encounter a shiny Pokémon, and they'll be marked with a star next to their name.
+You're probably noticing the effect of the **IVs vary colors** option (see below).

 ### What are the options at the start of a new game?